Nicol Williamson

 Thomas Nicol Williamson (14 September 1936 – 16 December 2011) was a British actor.
-He was described "the greatest actor since Marlon Brando" and "touched by genius" by John Osborne and Samuel Beckett, respectively.
+He was described as "the greatest actor since Marlon Brando" and "touched by genius" by John Osborne and Samuel Beckett, respectively.

-Life and career

-Early years and education
+Early life, family and education

-Thomas Nicol Williamson was born on 14 September 1936 (he would later claim 1938 in Who's Who) in Hamilton, Lanarkshire, the son of Hugh Williamson, operator of an aluminium manufacturing plant and former hairdresser's assistant, and Mary Brown Hill, née Storrie.
+Thomas Nicol Williamson was born on 14 September 1936 (Note: He would later claim his birth year was 1938 in Who's Who.) in Hamilton, Lanarkshire, Scotland, the son of Hugh Williamson, operator of an aluminium manufacturing plant and former hairdresser's assistant, and Mary Brown Hill, née Storrie.
 When he was 18 months old, his family moved to Birmingham, England.
-Williamson was sent back to Hamilton to live with his grandparents during World War II due to Birmingham's susceptibility to bombing, but returned when the war ended, and was educated at the Central Grammar School for Boys, Birmingham.
+Williamson was sent back to Hamilton to live with his grandparents during World War II due to Birmingham's susceptibility to bombing, but he returned when the war ended.

+He was educated at the Central Grammar School for Boys, Birmingham.
 He left school at 16 to begin work in his father's factory and later attended the Birmingham School of Speech & Drama.
 He recalled his time there as "a disaster" and claimed "it was nothing more than a finishing school for the daughters of local businessmen".

-Stage and screen
+Career

+Acting

 After his national service as a gunner in the Airborne Division, Williamson made his professional debut with the Dundee Repertory Theatre in 1960 and the following year appeared with the Arts Theatre in Cambridge.
 In 1962 he made his London debut as Flute in Tony Richardson's production of A Midsummer Night's Dream at the Royal Court Theatre.
 His first major success came in 1964 with John Osborne's Inadmissible Evidence, for which he was nominated for a Tony Award when it transferred to Broadway the following year.
 In spring 1981, he and original director Anthony Page revived the play for a six-week engagement at the Roundabout Theatre (23rd Street) in New York, fifteen years after the original Broadway run.